A Guide to the Seven Main Waterfalls on Koh Chang

 As soon as you step down to the river, you’ll see the first level of the waterfall.
 Head up the concrete steps on the left hand side of the river and you will reach the second level where’s there’s a larger pool, formed by a small concrete dam.

 And that is where most people stop.
 But the path continues, rising steeply, and there are guide ropes to help you.
-There’s also a short, tricky section where you walk along sloping rock face with nothing much to hold on to and a few metre drop.
+There’s also a short, tricky section where you walk along sloping rock face with nothing much to hold on to, but with a guide rope on the trickiest section, and a few metre drop.
 You’ll soon reach the next level, whee you can look down on the people below you at the Level 2 pool.

 The final level is reached by walking by the riverbed, keeping to the left and scrambling up some rocks.
 Nothing too difficult.
 Then you see another small, man made dam and finally the falls at the 4th level.
-There isn’t any obvious way to continue further from here.
+If you’re feeling very adventurous you’ll find a route up the right hand side of the waterfall.
+Once at the top, you can follow a path along the riverside and into the jungle.
+However, getting up ( and down) requires using ropes that you’ll see anchored to tree routes.
+You need to be reasonably fit and confident of your ability to lower yourself down a rock face before trying this.

 Entry Fee: Free.